rzmearns/orbviz/ARCHITECTURE.md

 # Architecture
-This document describes the high-level architecture of SatPlot.
+This document describes the high-level architecture of OrbViz.
 If you want to familiarise yourself with the code base, this is a good place to start.

 ## Concept
 TODO: High level description